 It is not unusual to see nocturnal animals during daytime hours, when they are pregnant and nursing their young.
 They do prefer to be out at night, however, they are hungrier during these times and need to forage more.
 The possibility that an animal is ill is always a concern and humans should never approach a wild animal.
 However, seeing a nocturnal animal in the daytime can just be the animal foraging.

 As we are invading more and more species habitats, there are more instances of wildlife and humans having a hard time living together.
 We just need to be the smarter species and try to find ways to coexist.

-By Lilly M from NW Michigan
+By Lilly M from NW MI

 Hello, I wanted to impart a bit more information on the situation with raccoons on the roof and with chickens.
 I asked a good friend who is the head of the raccoon division of a large wildlife rehab center in California and she is extremely knowledgeable on raccoon behavior.
 They rehab 80 to 100 raccoons every year.

 Raccoons generally will not chew or claw into a roof, but if there is some damage (usually squirrels) they will "inspect" the hole.
 They usually leave their scat "calling cards" and tend to take the blame for the damage.
 Raccoons will raid chicken coops, however, they prefer the eggs and not the chickens.